 For example, a software sales company hires a software developer.
 The developer has a remote job position because they live in a different city than the company’s location.

-The developer works remotely at a home office and uses company-provided equipment, including a laptop, computer monitors, and a work phone.
+The developer works from home and uses company-provided equipment, including a laptop, computer monitors, and a work phone.
 The developer regularly communicates with their manager and team members through Slack and Zoom and can access the company server, files, and other necessary documents to perform their job.

 The developer may visit the company headquarters a few times yearly to meet with the team, answer questions, and collaborate on specific projects.